ClanCats/Hydrahon/README.md

 Currently, you might think: "Well isn't it much simpler to just write the SQL query?
 I mean the PHP code is even longer...".

-You have to understand that these are some very very basic examples the Hydrahon query builder starts to shine when thinks get more complex.
+You have to understand that these are some very very basic examples the Hydrahon query builder starts to shine when things get more complex.
 But a "Quick Start" is in my view is just the wrong place for complex stuff, so throw an eye on the [full documentation](http://clancats.io/hydrahon/master/introduction/getting-started).

 ### Deleting